Business/Career

 We present to our readers, a curated list of the most reliable, top 10 insurance companies in Nigeria.
 We obtained these statistics by comparing reviews on significant sites following the trends in the Nigerian insurance industry.
 Particularly the insurers who have stood out in the past half decade thereabout, in no particular order.

-1. NEM Insurance
+1. AIICO Insurance Plc

-2. AIICO Insurance Plc
+2. Coronation Insurance

 3. AXA Mansard Insurance.

-4. Cornerstone Insurance Plc.
+5. Cornerstone Insurance Plc.

-8. LASACO Assurance Plc
+8. Mutual Benefits Assurance

-9. African Alliance Insurance Plc
+9. Regency Alliance Insurance

 AIICO Insurance Plc